 How to set up the Kid-Safe Phone (or Tablet)

-Designed in collaboration with Samsung, our range of Kid-Safe devices are designed to provide your child with a remarkably safe and clean digital experience.
+Designed in collaboration with Samsung, the Safe Surfer Kid-Safe Experience is designed to provide your child with a remarkably safe and clean digital experience.
 This guide will take you through the full installation process as a parent/caregiver.
 If you're setting up a Kid-Safe device for the first time, it will take around 30 minutes for the full installation, or 45 minutes for the entire guide.
 Please read through each step carefully, as we'll take you through different protection features and tips.

 Step 1: Device setup

-Once the device has turned on, tap the Start button.
+Once the device has turned on, select your language, then tap the Start button.

-Tap the checkboxes for the End User Licence Agreement and Privacy Policy, then tap the Agree button.
+Tap the tickboxes for the End User Licence Agreement and Privacy Policy, then tap the Agree button.

-Tap the Set up manually button.
-If you need to transfer data from an old phone, you can do this later with the Samsung Smart Switch app.
-If you want to do this, we'll show you how to do so at the bottom of this guide.
+If you're asked about easy setup, tap the Set up manually button.
+If you need to transfer data from an old phone, you can do this with the Samsung Smart Switch app (we'll show you how to do this later on).

 Tap your Wi-Fi network.